knowlesc/dnd-map/README.md

 # D&D Map

 Map browser for D&D using react-leaflet, with firebase realtime database integration.
 Shows location of mouse cursors on the map for anyone currently logged in.
+Includes a ruler to measure distance along a set of points.

 <img src="example2.webp" height="400">
 <img src="example1.webp" height="400">